viktorpantushev/Multivariate-Relevance-Vector-Machines-for-Tracking/README.md

 My Steps:
 1. Use Canny Edges to extract Outlines of Hand-Poses.
-2. Make a hierarchy (tree ‘grid-based’ filter)
+2. Create a graph with polar coordinates and their distance.
-3. Compare the histgraoms of the Canny Edges.
+2. Make a hierarchy (tree ‘grid-based’ filter) while compare the histgraoms of the Canny Edges.

  <br>